CellDynamics/QuimP/Doxygen_doc/SnakePlugin.md

 partition iterateOverSnakePlugins {
 :c = snake;
+if (is any plugin selected) then (true) note left
+There is any instance in BOAp.sPluginList created on **Select Plugin**
+====
+This branch supports various **interfaces**.
-if (is any plugin selected) then (true) note left: There is any instance in BOAp.sPluginList\ncreated on **Select Plugin**\nThis branch supports various interfaces while (for every Plugin) if (if is **not** null\nif is **active**) then (true) :attach data;
+Here is decided what interface plugin supports and data in correct format are assigned end note while (for every Plugin) if (if is **not** null\nif is **active**) then (true) :attach data;